SG-Eddin/Technical-Documentation-Best-Practices/About-Technical-Documentation.md

 ### Definition

-Technical Documentation / Technical Writing falls under *Technical Communication* which is broadly defined by the [Society of Technical Communication](https://www.stc.org/about-stc/defining-technical-communication/) (STC) as:
+Technical Documentation / Technical Writing falls under *Technical Communication* which is broadly defined by the [Society for Technical Communication](https://www.stc.org/about-stc/defining-technical-communication/) (STC) as:

 Any form of communication that shows one or more of the following qualities: